durbanie/marvel-champions/README.md

 * Each owner has 30-choose-5 = 142,506 possible combinations.
 * The entire alliance (therefore) has 142,506^30 = 4x10^154 possible combinations.

-Assuming (for the sake of the argument) that a typical computer operating at 10 GHz evaluates one combination every cycle, it would take ~10^144 seconds to evaluate all possible combinations, which is ~10^137 years (hundreds of orders of magnitude longer than the estimated age of the universe, which is only a mere 1.4x10^10 years old).
+Assuming (for the sake of the argument) that a typical computer operating at ~10 GHz evaluates one combination every cycle, it would take ~10^144 seconds to evaluate all possible combinations, which is ~10^137 years (hundreds of orders of magnitude longer than the estimated age of the universe, which is only a mere 1.4x10^10 years old).

-#### Brute Force for Variation
+#### Brute Force for the Battlegroup Variation

 In this case, we divide the alliance into 3 equal battlegroups of 10 owners.
 For the first battlegroup, we have 30 possible owners, so we have 30-choose-10 = ~30 million combinations.
 For the second battle group, we need to choose 10 players from the remaining 20, so there are 20-choose-10 = 185 thousand combinations.
 The remaining 10 would be assigned to the last battlegroup.

 So we have 30 million times 185 thousand, which is about 5.5 trillion possible battlegroup combinations.
+This actually double counts many configurations (e.g. this counts a particular configuration in battlegroup 1 and another in battlegroup 2 as a separate instance from one where the two identical configurations switch battlegroups).
+To be precise, this overcounts by a factor 3!=6, so there is actually about 925 billion battlegroup combinations.

-We need to multiply that by the 4x10^154 possible combinations from the original problem, giving us a grand total of 2x10^167 possible combinations for the variation!
+We need to multiply that by the 4x10^154 possible combinations from the original problem, giving us a grand total of 3.8x10^166 possible combinations for the variation!

 ### Matrix Strategy